Sarah E Doig

 Local history research and writing takes up the majority of my time.
 My passion is for writing readable and accessible local history, aimed at enthusing and informing those who simply want to know more about the places in which they live or the counties and towns they visit.
 Since 2013, I have had eight local history books published.
 Details of these and of some of the magazine articles I have written can be found on the relevant website page.

 Over the years, I have also built up considerable expertise in self-publishing, including typesetting and book production.

 I am an established and popular speaker on the East-Anglian circuit.
 I give talks to a wide range of organisations, including history societies, U3A groups, Probus clubs and Women’s Institute.
 A complete list of the talks I currently offer can be found on the relevant website page.

-I am a Council member of the Suffolk Institute of Archaeology and History and also a trustee and current Chair of the Friends of Suffolk Archives.
+I am a trustee and current Chair of the Friends of Suffolk Archives.